|

 For

-festival where thousands of people were walking around with glasses in their
+thousands of people were walking around with glasses in their hands.
+And as

-hands.
-And as well as the bands there were things to do, various stalls
+well as the bands there were things to do, various stalls selling things, and

 what locals think about local council services.
 A shame they’ve not